My lender asked for a letter of explanation: Now what?

 What is a letter of explanation?

-Don’t assume your lender won’t be able to give you a loan if they need one of these letters – the opposite is often true.
-They just might need clarification or some additional information about your financial situation, maybe in the form of a bank statement or a billing statement.
-Explanation letters can help your mortgage lender determine how much house you can reasonably afford, which can streamline your search and help you get into a new home sooner.
+Don’t assume your lender will reject you if they ask for one of these letters – the opposite is often true.
+They simply need clarification or additional information about your financial situation, maybe in the form of a bank statement or a billing statement.
+An LOE can help your mortgage lender determine how much house you can reasonably afford.

 See what you qualify for